- If the Surface pen is not writing. this can be caused by a problem with your drivers.

 - Now press and hold the Volume Up and the Power button together for about 15 seconds.
 Your screen should flash the Surface logo.
 This is perfectly normal.

 - Release the buttons and wait for about 10 seconds.
-Now press and release the power button to turn the Surface back on.
+Press and release the power button to turn the Surface back on.

 - Open the Settings app.
 When the Settings app opens, head over to the Update & Security section.